czarnota/tietoevry-bash-training/README.md

 ## Task: Converter

-Create script that will convert decimals to hexadecimals and hexadecimals to decimals.
+Create a script that will convert decimals to hexadecimals and hexadecimals to decimals.

 Example usage: